Three Reference Files That Fix Junior Press Release Quality: The Execution Infrastructure

 Combining the three files into one SOP

-By the time the senior sees the draft, it already reads like the client's voice, follows the firm's editorial structure, does not carry the markers that experienced readers associate with generated text, and has been verified for factual accuracy.
-The senior's review becomes a judgment call on messaging and positioning, not a line edit on language.
+The junior loads the full SOP into the AI project and prompts the model to run through it step by step.
+By the time the senior sees the draft, it reads like the client's voice, follows the firm's editorial structure, does not carry the markers of generated text, and has been verified for factual accuracy.
+This is what a PR agency SOP template for communications actually does.

 What the junior learns from using the SOP

-The original goal was to fix draft quality.
 The side effect was that juniors started learning.

 Running drafts through the anti-AI checklist repeatedly taught them what to watch for.
 After a few weeks, their unassisted writing improved because they had internalised the patterns.
 The checklist was not just a QA tool.
 It was a training mechanism.
-The junior who runs 20 drafts through a checklist that says "delete trailing participle phrases" stops writing trailing participle phrases.

 How to build this for your firm